orca-astro/website/docs/index.md

 ## How can I get involved?

-We have an [open slack channel](https://join.slack.com/t/astronomicals-nhs1311/shared_invite/zt-19gf6sbas-MQpgqHcG3Kgqvu90blp1UQ), and we welcome you to join the conversation!
+We have a slack channel, and we welcome you to join the conversation!
+Please reach out to [who?] if you'd like to be added.
 Feel free to also check out the pages on the left to learn more about our current activities.